 Membership of the League is restricted to Clubs within the Surrey County border on the East with Kent and the South with Sussex.
 A North/South line through Dorking/Leatherhead will provide the Western border and the London Boroughs of Croydon and Sutton will provide the Northern most border of the EAST SURREY BOWLS LEAGUE

 3. In the event of a new Club joining the League, a Joining Fee of £10.00 will be

 payable in addition to the Annual Subscription in force at that time.
 The amount of the Annual Subscription shall be determined at the Annual General Meeting.

-4. The affairs of the League shall be conducted by a Committee which shall consist of the Officers and one Delegate member from each club.
+4. The League affairs shall be conducted by a Committee which shall consist of the Officers (non-voting) and one Delegate member (Total18) from each club.